As an Amazon Associate, I earn from qualifying purchases. We may also earn money from the companies mentioned in this post.

 Out of all these rices, each one has a different type of starch and different levels of starch which is the most important aspect to note.

-Just a few notes on the length of rice when it’s cooking: Long grain rice grows to about four times it’s length when cooked.
-Medium grain rice grows about two times the size, and short grain rice stay short and plump up when cooking.
+Long grain rice grows to about four times its length when cooked.
+Medium grain rice grows about two times the size, and short grain rice stays short and plump up when cooking.

 Why Pressure Cook Rice?

 Now that we’ve discussed how to pick the best rice for your dish, let’s discuss why you should cook it in a pressure cooker.